Conservation travel: Help nature while you enjoy it.

 All our tours are fully guided by experienced, highly-trained Wildlife Guides.

 We train our Wildlife Guides to be enthusiastic, inspirational interpreters of wildlife.
 Knowledge is critical, and they are encouraged to be constantly learning and improving their knowledge of wildlife.
-But style and delivery is just as important – a great tour is not a lecture series – a great tour is an interactive, highly individual self-learning experience for travellers, conducted by a Guide who helps them to make new discoveries about the place, the animals, the environment and about themselves.
+But style and delivery is just as important – a great tour is not a lecture series – a great tour is an interactive, highly individual self-learning experience for travellers, conducted by a Guide who helps them to make new discoveries about the place, the animals and the environment.

 Our Wildlife Guides are taught that silence is as important as talk – time for reflection helps memory; that action is more memorable than words; and that everyone learns differently – so listening, reading, seeing, feeling and doing things is incorporated into every tour.